Write us

 When was Cusco founded?

-The ancient Inca Capital is said to have been founded around AD 1100, and since then it has developed into a major commercial and tourism centre of 2750,00 inhabitants most of whom are Quechua speakers.
-The city council has designated Qosqo (Cusco in Quechua) as the offcial dialect.
+The ancient Inca Capital is believed to have been founded around 1200 AD.
+Since then, it has evolved into a major commercial and tourism hub with a population of approximately 500,000 inhabitants, many of whom are native Quechua speakers.
+To honor its ancestral heritage, the city council has designated Qosqo (the Quechua spelling) as the official name of the city.

 Where is Cusco located?